Kathy Hochul: 2022 election

+Tenure

 In August 2021, The Daily Beast and The Buffalo News reported on a potential conflict of interest between Hochul's role as governor and the high-level executive position held by her husband, William Hochul, at Delaware North, a Buffalo-based casino and hospitality company.
 Delaware North has stated that William Hochul will be prohibited from working on any matter that involves state business, oversight, or regulation.
-A spokesman for Kathy Hochul has said that she had a recusal policy as lieutenant governor and would maintain that policy as governor.
+A spokesman for Kathy Hochul has said that she had a recusal process as lieutenant governor and would maintain that process as governor.

 On August 26, 2021, Hochul appointed State Senator Brian Benjamin to the position of lieutenant governor of New York.
 Benjamin was sworn in on September 9, 2021.
+Hochul also appointed Karen Persichilli Keogh to be secretary to the governor and Kathryn Garcia to be director of state operations.
+In October 2021 Houchul endorsed Eric Adams in the 2021 New York City mayoral election.

 In November 2021, Hochul pushed to end remote work during the COVID-19 pandemic and to return workers to offices.
 That same month, Hochul offered her plans to redevelop Manhattan's Pennsylvania Station and the surrounding neighborhood.
 In her plans, she called for reducing density in the area.

 In December 2021, Hochul announced the reinstatement of an indoor mask mandate amid the spread of the Omicron variant.

 In January 2022, she expanded an existing vaccine mandate for healthcare workers to include a booster shot requirement.
 Also in January 2022, Hochul confirmed that New York's eviction moratorium would expire on January 15.
 She announced that she would sign on to a letter with other governors to the federal government asking for more rent assistance, after New York received only $27.2 million of its nearly $1 billion request.
-Tenant advocates and other politicians have pushed her and state lawmakers to pass the Good Cause eviction bill, which would give tenants the right to a lease renewal in most cases, cap rent increases, and require landlords to obtain a judge's order to evict tenants.
+Tenant advocates and other politicians have pushed her and state lawmakers to pass the good cause eviction bill, which would give tenants the right to a lease renewal in most cases, cap rent increases, and require landlords to obtain a judge's order to evict tenants.

 In March 2022, Hochul reached an agreement with the Buffalo Bills to have taxpayers pay $850 million for the construction of a new stadium, as well as commit to maintain and repair the stadium.
 It was set to be the largest taxpayer contribution ever for a National Football League facility.
-The agreement was released four days before the state budget was due to be passed, making it hard for lawmakers to scrutinize.
+The agreement was released four days before the state budget was due to be passed, making it hard for lawmakers to scrutinize it.
 Critics of the agreement characterized it as corporate welfare.
 Part of the funding for the stadium came from a payment from the Seneca Nation of New York, whose bank accounts had been recently frozen as part of a long-running dispute between the Seneca Nation and the State of New York over the Seneca Nation's refusal to pay certain fees related to casino gaming despite being ordered to do so by multiple judicial bodies.